-Homework will be assigned Monday through Thursday of each week, except before a holiday.
 Daily homework will be due at the beginning of the next school day.
-Friday homework may be given to finish long-term assignments in the upper grades.
+Friday homework may be given to finish long-term assignments in the upper grades, however minimal homework may be assigned over weekends or before a holiday.

 Types of homework assigned may include: